|Subject:||Troubleshooting problems executing scheduled tasks|

 |Creation date:||7/29/09 4:56 PM|

-Scheduled task in WinSQL are tightly integrated with the Task Scheduler that comes with Windows Operating System.
+Scheduled tasks in WinSQL are tightly integrated with the Task Scheduler that comes with Windows Operating System.
 Therefore, it is important to understand some fundamental about running tasks on Windows.

 With Scheduled Tasks, you can schedule any script, program, or document to run at a time that is most convenient for you.
 Scheduled Tasks starts every time that you start Windows XP and runs in the background, and it starts each task that you schedule at the time that you specify when you create the task.